danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > <br /><br />
 > Avoid impurity to the utmost of your power before marriage, and if you indulge your passion, let it be done lawfully.
 > But do not be offensive or censorious to those who indulge it, and do not be always bringing up your own chastity.
-> If some one tells you that so and so speaks ill of you, do not defend yourself against what he says, but answer, 'He did not know my other faults, or he would not have mentioned these alone.'
+> If some one tells you that so and so speaks ill of you, do not defend yourself against what he says, but answer, "He did not know my other faults, or he would not have mentioned these alone."
 > <br /><br />
 > It is not necessary for the most part to go to the games; but if you should have occasion to go, show that your first concern is for yourself; that is, wish that only to happen which does happen, and him only to win who does win, for so you will suffer no hindrance.
 > But refrain entirely from applause, or ridicule, or prolonged excitement.